How to Fall Asleep in 2 Minutes Using the Military Sleep Method

 Don’t forget that this technique can take 6 weeks to become effective — so don’t be discouraged if it still feels difficult after a few attempts.

-If you’re willing to commit to this sleep boot-camp for at least 6 weeks, you have a 96% chance of being able to consistently fall asleep in 2 minutes flat.
+If you’re willing to commit to this sleep boot camp for at least 6 weeks, you have a 96% chance of being able to consistently fall asleep in 120 seconds flat.

 Isn’t that worth pursuing?